athkiasaris1/Creative-Cloud-Process-Killer/README.md

-# Creative Cloud Process Stopper
+# Creative Cloud Process Killer
 It can kill the Creative Cloud background processes and Stop Creative Cloud From Start Up